Soy Community Partnerships

 Restoring Degraded Land

 We have extended our partnership with World Resources Institute in support of their role as secretariat to Initiative 20x20.
-During the course of our three-year partnership, we’ll work together to support the restoration of 500,000 hectares of degraded land by 2025.
+During the course of our three-year partnership, we are working together to support the restoration of 500,000 hectares of degraded land by 2025.
 Restoration helps combat the climate challenge – by improving adaptation and resilience – and safeguards biodiversity, water sources and fertile soils while creating green jobs and growth for rural communities.